wp-plugins/jquery-collapse-o-matic/readme.txt

 == Changelog ==

+= 1.6.11 =
+* added css to remove the border on focus

 = 1.6.10 =
-* add styles and jQuery for accessibility: focus/keyboard navigation
+* added styles and jQuery for accessibility: focus/keyboard navigation

 = 1.6.9 =
 * added catch-all callback for jetpack’s infinite-scroll